 - Configure, deploy, and administer Office/Microsoft 365 workloads

 - Deal with DNS and certificate issues

-- Deliver group and one-on-one webinar education
+- Provide group and one-on-one webinar education

-To find out more about Progent's upgrade support for Teams, phone 1-800-993-9400 or refer to Contact Progent.
+To find out more about Progent's upgrade support for Microsoft Teams, call 1-800-993-9400 or see Contact Progent.